kienhuisb/library/README.md

  - getCurrentYear()
  	- Return current year as

+### Class: Spinners
+Contains two spinner classes.
+The classic twirling spinner and a bouncy ball spinner.
+These run in separate threads.
+Each contains a main class which shows it's usage

 ### Class: Prefs
 I use this to manage the java preferences system.
 Just simple puts and gets that make it easier than duplicating the code in every program.
 Not really sure I need this.
 Details TBC